awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 + Ensure that your instance is ready to go as soon as the request is fulfilled by using an Amazon Machine Image \(AMI\) that contains the required software configuration\.
 You can also use user data to run commands at start\-up\.
 + Store important data regularly in a place that isn't affected when the Spot Instance terminates\.
 For example, you can use Amazon S3, Amazon EBS, or DynamoDB\.
 + Divide the work into small tasks \(using a Grid, Hadoop, or queue\-based architecture\) or use checkpoints so that you can save your work frequently\.
++ Amazon EC2 emits a rebalance recommendation signal to the Spot Instance when the instance is at an elevated risk of interruption\.
+You can rely on the rebalance recommendation to proactively manage Spot Instance interruptions without having to wait for the two\-minute Spot Instance interruption notice\.
+For more information, see [EC2 instance rebalance recommendations](rebalance-recommendations.md)\.
-+ Use Spot Instance interruption notices to monitor the status of your Spot Instances\.
++ Use the two\-minute Spot Instance interruption notices to monitor the status of your Spot Instances\.
+For more information, see [Spot Instance interruption notices](#spot-instance-termination-notices)\.
-+ While we make every effort to provide this warning as soon as possible, it is possible that your Spot Instance is terminated before the warning can be made available\.
-Test your application to ensure that it handles an unexpected instance termination gracefully, even if you are testing for interruption notices\.
++ While we make every effort to provide these warnings as soon as possible, it is possible that your Spot Instance is interrupted before the warnings can be made available\.
+Test your application to ensure that it handles an unexpected instance interruption gracefully, even if you are monitoring for rebalance recommendation signals and interruption notices\.
 You can do so by running the application using an On\-Demand Instance and then terminating the On\-Demand Instance yourself\.

 ## Preparing for instance hibernation<a name="prepare-for-instance-hibernation"></a>